yixuy/1724Project/README.md

 ### 6. Message persistence and history retrieval

-The chat application will support message persistence, allowing users to retrieve historical messages in each chat room.
-This feature ensures that no messages are lost when users refresh the browser or experience unexpected disconnections, as messages will be reloaded upon reconnection.
-Additionally, users can access previous messages to review conversation history at any time, with all messages securely stored and reloaded from the database.
+To ensure a reliable communication experience, messages exchanged in chat rooms will be stored in a database, providing both persistence and accessible message history.
+This feature prevents any message loss due to unexpected disconnections or application shutdowns.
+Users can retrieve previous messages upon re-entering a chat room, as the stored messages will be reloaded from the database, allowing them to seamlessly continue their conversations from where they left off.

 ### 7. Front-end user interface